Permits Required for Langtang Trek

 - Emergency contact information in your home country; and

-- Insurance policy number, including their contact information and a statement of your insurance policy coverage.
+- Insurance policy number, including their contact information and your insurance policy coverage statement.

 Where to get the TIMS Card?